Rate this page:

 As an app developer based in Australia, you're required to advise Atlassian of your Australian ABN and GST status.
 You are also required to advise Atlassian if there is any change to your GST status.
 Failure to provide your ABN may result in no ABN withholding at the top marginal tax rate.

 If you are GST registered, you are required to issue a tax invoice to Atlassian.
 However, Atlassian will generate this invoice on your behalf (known as a Recipient Created Tax Invoice (RCTI)) and pay you the GST inclusive amount you owe to the ATO.
 You will still need to remit the GST and report it to the Australian Tax Office in the BAS return.

 If you are not GST registered, there is no need to issue a tax invoice to Atlassian.
 When you sell your app to Atlassian, the sale is not subject to GST.

-Under section 4.4 of the Marketplace Vendor Agreement, Atlassian is responsible for collecting tax on sales of apps.
+Under section 4.4 of the Marketplace Partner Agreement, Atlassian is responsible for collecting tax on sales of apps.
 You are responsible for taxes resulting from Atlassian's payments.

 As Atlassian is a GST registered business in Australia, your app sale to Atlassian is not subject to Australian GST.

 Whether you need to issue Atlassian a wholesale invoice depends on the laws in your EU member state.
 If an invoice is required, please issue the invoice to Atlassian Pty Ltd based on the amount advised on the remittance advice and send to firstname.lastname@example.org.

 Unfortunately we can't cover all regions here.
 We recommend contacting your local tax adviser to determine if sales made to an Australian company are subject to tax on sales or invoicing obligations in your jurisdiction.

 Under section 5.4 of the Marketplace Partner Agreement, you grant Atlassian the nonexclusive, royalty-free, worldwide right and license to resell and distribute the apps.